kubermatic/docs/content/kubermatic/master/tutorials_howtos/external_clusters/eks/_index.en.md

 ![EKS credentials](/img/kubermatic/master/tutorials/external_clusters/eks_credentials.png "EKS credentials")

 You should see the list of all available clusters in the region specified.
 Select the one and click the `Import Cluster` button.
-Once imported, cluster is unique for the project.
+Clusters can be added only once in a single project.
 The same cluster can be added for the other projects.

 ![Select EKS cluster](/img/kubermatic/master/tutorials/external_clusters/select_eks_cluster.png "Select EKS cluster")

-## Cluster details page
+## Cluster Details Page

 After adding the cluster, you can view the cluster details.
 The KKP controller retrieves the cluster kubeconfig to display all necessary information.
 A healthy cluster shows `Running` state.